RuhAm/AlphaDAWG/README.md

 You have to change the directory according to your installation folder (replace R20XX with your version that is installed in your machine).

-Now we have opened Matlab.
-Now change the working directory of Matlab to `./fdct_wrapping_matlab` by
+Now we have opened MATLAB.
+Now change the working directory of MATLAB to `./fdct_wrapping_matlab` by

         cd ./fdct_wrapping_matlab